 Then keep reading to discover:

 A sales performance metric is a measurement you can use to monitor the activities of your business.
-The data points are helpful to determine the effectiveness of an individual, team, or the business as a whole.
+These data points help determine the effectiveness of an individual, team, or business as a whole.

-Sales managers use these metrics to measure sales performance and determine whether the business meets its sales goals.
+Sales managers use these key performance metrics to measure sales performance and determine whether the business meets its sales goals.
 Setting objectives is crucial to keep everyone motivated and accountable.
+It will help you manage your sales activities and processes and spot potential bottlenecks.

 Whether you’re selling offline or online, SaaS or physical goods, tracking your business sales performance metrics will: